Architecture scholarships

 Eligibility for the Dehar Scholarship

+Students who are presently enrolled or plan to enroll in an architectural program at a Connecticut community college are eligible to apply for this scholarship.
 In response to the reality that there are multiple pathways for obtaining an architectural education, this scholarship provides an opportunity to assist and to encourage students who are interested in pursuing a career in architecture.
 Connecticut residents are encouraged to apply.
-In order to be considered for an Allan Dehar Memorial Scholarship, a candidate must be either:

-• A student currently enrolled in an architectural program at a Connecticut Community College and who has been accepted to an architecture program at a college or university.
+- A student currently enrolled in an architectural program at a Connecticut community college but has been accepted to an architecture program at a college or university.

 This scholarship is granted to students with the goal of furthering the mission of the Connecticut Architecture Foundation: to raise public awareness and expectations of architecture and the built environment.
 Long-range plans include eventually extending the Allan Dehar Memorial Scholarship to students attending the Connecticut Vocational/Technical School system.
 Note that applying for this scholarship does not limit an applicant from applying to any future CAF scholarships.